SCENE 01 / PRODUCTION

 Linked ServicesAerial Drone Services

-The MLIT has authorized these pilots to operate Inspire and Matrice drones and heavy-lift rigs for Japanese population areas.
+MLIT clears our pilots to fly Inspire and Matrice drones plus heavy-lift rigs.
+They are approved even over Japanese population areas.

 High-Speed Filming

-Phantom Flex and RED at high frame rates for product reveals, sports, and automotive shots requiring slow-motion detail.
+We shoot Phantom Flex and RED at high frame rates for product reveals, sports, and automotive work.
+These cameras capture the slow-motion detail those shots need.

 Multi-Camera Setups

-The system performs ISO recording and switching functions while it provides coordinated coverage for concerts and talk shows and multi-angle documentary scenes.
+Our rigs handle ISO recording and live switching at once.
+This gives coordinated coverage for concerts, talk shows, and multi-angle documentary scenes.

 Underwater Filming

-Okinawa dive teams, pool rigs, and underwater housings for swimming sequences and product shoots in water.
+We field Okinawa dive teams, pool rigs, and underwater housings.
+They cover swimming sequences and product shoots in water.

 Virtual Reality Filming

-The system uses 360-degree camera arrays together with spatial audio recording technology to create VR experiences and virtual tours and immersive branded content.
+We pair 360-degree camera arrays with spatial audio recording.
+The result is VR experiences, virtual tours, and immersive branded content.

 Why Fixers in Japan